 Tourist Safety Tips: 1.
 Don’t Be an Obvious Target: No jewelry, no expensive watches, no conspicuous designer brands, and no $1200 smart phones should be visible during the day or night.
 Bring an older smartphone for navigation and internet access.
 2. Don’t Get Isolated: There should always be normal human activity among the local people around you.
 Be aware of the surrounding people.
 Are they going about their life naturally or focusing on you?
 At night, I felt completely safe within a few blocks of the park.
 If it starts feeling sketchy, grab a taxi.
 It never hurts to visit the US State Department’s Travel Warnings, and check any country you are visiting.

 Food Costs (Grocery): You can save money in Santa Marta by cooking at home, no doubt.
-Food costs from the grocery store are about 25% cheaper than the USA.
+Food costs from the grocery store are about 25% cheaper than in the USA.
 The budget grocery stores are even cheaper.

 Weather: The weather in Santa Marta is warm to hot (70F to 90F/22C to 32C), year round.
 It is at sea level at the equator, so the weather is fairly hot and constant year round.
 Always wear sunblock of 30+ even when it is overcast.
 Where sunblock and a hat even when you intend to only walk on the shady side of the street.